zomia-bootcamp/Objects/README.md

 - undefined
 - symbol

-With the seventh type, objects, we open our code to more complex possibilities.
-We can use JavaScript objects to model real-world things, like a basketball, a dog, or we can use objects to build the data structures that make the web possible.
+With the seventh type, objects, we unlock more complex possibilities in our code.
+JavaScript objects can be used to represent real-world entities such as a basketball or a dog, or they can be used to construct the data structures that power the web.

 ![dog objects](https://www.atnyla.com/library/images-tutorials/class-and-object-in-java-6.PNG)

-At their core, JavaScript objects are containers storing related data and functionality, but that deceptively simple task is extremely powerful in practice.
-You’ve been using the power of objects all along, but now it’s time to understand the mechanics of objects and start making your own!
+At their core, JavaScript objects act as containers that hold related data and functionality.
+Despite their seemingly simple nature, objects possess remarkable power in practice.
+You have already been harnessing the power of objects, but now it is time to understand their mechanics and create your own!

 ## Creating Object Literals
 Objects can be assigned to variables just like any JavaScript type.
 We use curly braces, `{}`, to designate an object literal: